Diversification helps midsize production builders compete with their bigger brethren

 The Builders Group’s ancillary businesses, which account for between 10 to 25 percent of the company’s total annual revenue, are folded into its home building operations.
 And now that home building is good, “we can be selective about the commercial or remodeling jobs we do,” Corder says.

-Diversification as the Only Option
+Diversification as the Only Option for Builders

 Skogman Homes already captures at least one-fifth of new-home sales in Cedar Rapids, Iowa, its corporate headquarters.
 So the company has two options for growth, says president and CEO Kyle Skogman: expand to other markets (which it tried in the past but pulled back from during the last recession) or diversify in its existing markets.
 It chose the latter.